Cam Ward (ice hockey): Early development and struggles (2006–2010)

+Ward struggled in the 2009–10 season and finished with a losing record for the first time in his career as the Hurricanes also failed to qualify for the 2010 Stanley Cup playoffs.
+The Hurricanes started the season with a losing record of 3–12–5 and a 14-game winless streak.
+During their 12th loss of the season, Ward was accidentally cut with a skate blade cut during a game against the Columbus Blue Jackets on November 7, 2009.
+He was subsequently placed on the team's injured reserve list.
+He missed the remainder of November to recover but returned to the Hurricanes lineup on December 9.
+Ward made 27 saves in his first game back but the Hurricanes lost 4–2 to the New Jersey Devils.
+While the team continued to struggle to win games, Ward made 17 consecutive starts through December and January.
+On January 24, Ward broke Artūrs Irbe's franchise win record with his 131st career win and helped the Hurricanes snap a six-game losing streak.
+However, shortly after reaching this milestone Ward experienced intense back spasms that were unrelated to his previous injuries.
+As such, he was sent to a specialist in Charlotte, North Carolina and a decision was made for him to miss numerous weeks to recover.
+He subsequently missed 19 games before returning on March 30, 2010, and making 26 saves to clinch a win over the Atlanta Thrashers.
+He finished the season with a 18–23–5 record, a 2.69 GAA and .916 SV% as the Hurricanes failed to qualify for the post-season.

+All-Star season and injuries (2011–2018)

 Ward was selected to participate in the 2011 NHL All-Star Game, along with teammates Eric Staal, Jamie McBain, and Jeff Skinner.
 Ward was the first overall pick in the 2011 NHL All-Star Game Fantasy Draft, selected by All-Star Game captain, Eric Staal.

 Ward was credited with an empty-net goal against the New Jersey Devils on December 26, 2011, when a misplaced pass from Ilya Kovalchuk found its way into the empty goal after a rebound from Ward.
 He is the tenth goalie in NHL history to do this.

 Ward recorded his 500th game with the Carolina Hurricanes on February 27, 2015.

 During the offseason, Ward re-signed with the Hurricanes to a two-year, $6.6 million contract on June 16, 2016.

 On March 22, 2018, during a game against the Arizona Coyotes, the puck got stuck in his skate without his knowledge.
 His skates crossed the goal line when he went back into the net, ultimately resulting in an own goal.
 Despite this, the Hurricanes ended up winning that game 6–5.